KittyGiraudel/site/_posts/2013-04-15-css-is-easy.md

 > [Véronique Bouvier](https://twitter.com/verobouvier) translated [this article in French](http://www.veronique-bouvier.com/css-cest-facile-par-hugo-giraudel/) on her blog.

-I am studying what comes close to "Programming Sciences".
+I am studying what comes close to “Programming Sciences“.
 My mates are hardware, server or back-end guys.
-When I tell them I prefer front-end, especially HTML/CSS I always get the same reaction: "CSS is easy".
+When I tell them I prefer front-end, especially HTML/CSS I always get the same reaction “CSS is easy”.

-And I always tell myself the same thing "Yeaaaaah... so that should explain why your CSS is a fucking mess".
+And I always tell myself the same thing “Yeaaaaah... so that should explain why your CSS is a fucking mess”.

 ## CSS is easy... syntactically